weizhiao/rust-elfloader/README.md

 # Capabilities
 ### ✨ Works in `no_std` environments ✨
-This library does not depend on Rust `std`, nor does it depend on `libc` (although you can enable it to use libc via a feature), so it can be used in `no_std` environments such as kernels and embedded devices.
+`elf_loader` does not depend on Rust `std`, nor does it enforce `libc` and OS dependencies, so it can be used in `no_std` environments such as kernel and embedded devices.

 ### ✨ Fast speed ✨
 This library draws on the strengths of `musl` and `glibc`'s `ld.so` implementation and fully utilizes some features of Rust (such as static dispatch), allowing it to generate `high-performance` code. [dlopen-rs](https://crates.io/crates/dlopen-rs) based on `elf_loader` has better performance than `libloading`.